ankmathur96/NLP-Learn/README.md

 This model is actually surprisingly successful, although not perfect.
 Frequently, the sentences produced by this model lose their "train of thought" or start devolving into strange and incorrect sentences.
 I felt like, in general, the problem was a lack of context.

 Therefore, I also constructed a bigram model, which maps two-word phrases to successors.
-Then, when generating the random sentences, the previous 2 words can be taken into context, and, if we also search the bigram set, then we can find a successfor the sentence that might make more sense.
+Then, when generating the random sentences, the previous 2 words can be taken into context, and, if we also search the bigram set, then we can find a successor the sentence that might make more sense.

 I integrated the bigram set with the unigram set and set a constant by which I increased the probabilistic weight of a bigram result.